Ocelotworks/recipes/Joel's Chilli.md

 - 1x large onion, minced
 - 3x cans of kidney beans, juice & all
   - if you can, use dark + light pinto and small black beans instead
-- 3 Tbl of chili powder
+- 3 Tbl of chilli powder
 - 1x 15oz can of crushed tomatoes, juice & all
 - 1x clove of fresh garlic, minced
 - Crushed red pepper to taste